kjugi/best-before-app/README.md

 ## Live:
 https://best-before-app-afb09.firebaseapp.com/

+## Waiting when vue3 and snowpack2 will be released.
+Than will try to do it.
+Propably when vue3 will be released it will be better to try vue/vite

 ## What's in this app
 - List of products on homepage
 - Adding new items to store